diogosantana/dataTables-gotopage-bootstrap/README.md

 # Goto Page - DataTables Plugin

 This is a DataTables pagination plugin that combines Bootstrap 3 integration with ExtJS Pagination Style Plugin.
-It adds a "Goto Page" button between the paginations buttons.
+It adds a "Goto Page" button between the pagination buttons.

 [ExtJS Style](https://www.datatables.net/plug-ins/pagination/extjs)